-The Charing Cross Symposium (CX), first took place in 1978 at Charing Cross Hospital, Hammersmith, London and has by now become the longest running vascular and endovascular symposium in Europe and one of the largest in the world.
+The Charing Cross Symposium (CX) first took place in 1978 at Charing Cross Hospital, Hammersmith, London, and has gone on to become the leading global vascular symposium.

 London (UK) has been the host city of CX ever since.
 Until 1998, the symposium was held at Charing Cross Hospital, and between 1999 and 2012 at Imperial College.
-In 2013, it moved to National Hall, Olympia, and in 2014 to Olympia Grand.
+In 2013, it moved to Olympia London’s National Hall, and in 2014 to Olympia London’s Grand Hall.

 The first CX had 100 attendees.
-In 2015, the Charing Cross Symposium – Controversies Update had a record number of 4,367 participants, from 79 countries, making it a leading global event.
+In 2019, the Charing Cross Symposium – Controversies Update had more than 4,000 participants, from nearly 80 countries, making it a leading global event.